Haxxnet/Compose-Examples/examples/archivebox/README.md

 The default username and password are: archivebox

+> [!CAUTION]
-Please read the [official storage requirements](https://github.com/ArchiveBox/ArchiveBox#storage-requirements) if your ArchiveBox instance is running slow, sluggish or times out.
-TLDR: Do not store the Docker volume data on a network storage like SMB/NFS.
+> Please read the [official storage requirements](https://github.com/ArchiveBox/ArchiveBox#storage-requirements) if your ArchiveBox instance is running slow, sluggish or times out.
+>
+> **TLDR**: Do not store the Docker volume data on a network storage like SMB/NFS.